oxedions/banquise/README.md

 First step is to setup a local repository for Salt and CentOS rpm.
 This repository will be used to bootstrap salt-client on minions.

-Mount Centos everything DVD (server dvd for RHEL) and copy all content localy (will be also used later to be uploaded on master for repository and pxe process):
+Mount Centos everything DVD (server dvd for RHEL) and copy all content locally (will be also used later to be uploaded on master for repository and pxe process):

     mount CentOS-7-x86_64-Everything-1511.iso /mnt
     mkdir -p /var/www/html/os_dvd.local.repo/